fawazahmed0/the-solo-developers-manifesto/README.md

 ---

-_This guide will help solo developers achieve what could be achieved by teams by God's mercy_
+_This guide will help solo developers achieve what could be achieved by teams through God's mercy_

 ### Phases: